cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ### VR Hardware
 - PICO 4 (256GB) - Ucotu
     - Typically used wireless.
-    - PICO Motion Trackers work well, when Body Tracking is enabled in WiVRn.
+    - PICO Motion Trackers work well.
+Enable Body Tracking in the WiVRn headset client.
     - Left controller seems to be failing now.
       - Drops out on occasion.
 Left Trigger capsense keeps getting stuck.
 - Quest 3s (128GB) - Spotlight
     - Typically used wireless.
 I use this primarily for Beat Saber due to its higher refresh rate and more stable controller prediction.
       - The PICO 4's controller offsets are weird, man.
 They flip all over the place.
-    - Prior to HOS 2, could be used in the dark.
-This is no longer the case when using controllers.
-Be sure to thank Meta for removing features!
+    - Prior to HorizonOS 2.0, it could be used in the dark.
+Now, this is only the case when also using hand tracking.
 - Common notes
     - Hand Tracking works fine in titles that support it (e.g. VRChat).
 Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
         - For PICO, this is under Settings > Lab > Hand Tracking.